Take some time to get to 'KNOW' guns, so you don't have to ask the question ............

 The valid considerations for your cc handgun

 Many people who don't have direct access to an experienced shooter who can sanely help them make a decision, get caught up in a lot of non issues.
-These are commonly through their internet discourse on web sites and forums that endlessly discuss balistics, blowback, ammo types, what is the "best" round for self defense, and obscene arguments by "experts".
+These are commonly through their internet discourse on web sites and forums that endlessly discuss ballistics, blow-back, ammo types, what is the "best" round for self defense, and obscene arguments by "experts".

 The internet is the greatest source of information ever on earth.
 It's also the greatest source of confusion.

-A lot of this is illustrated by the fact that I have a few dozen gun reviews on my web site.
-Many of those are handgun reviews.
+A lot of this is illustrated by the fact that, at this writing, I have a forty five (45) handgun reviews on my web site.
 People endlessly write telling me how much they like the site, how informative the gun reviews are, and then ask ...... what kind of gun I would recommend!

 they read the gun reviews.